SasidharKosuri/msme-credit-recommendation-logistic-regression/description.md

 Here, z is the z-score; i.e a raw score before applying the sigmoid function.
 The sigmoid then converts z into a probability (0–1).

-Suppose a row (after normalization + bias) looks like:
+Suppose a row of features (after normalization + bias) looks like:
 ```
 [1, -0.39, -0.24, -0.51, -0.41, 0.26, -0.19]
 ```